 - Day One EXERCISE/QUIZ ON READING HOMEWORK - Tues.
-10/3 \rightarrow GROUP then CLASS DISCUSSION - \rightarrow Media Journal TIPS handout, criteria, and student sample paper - \rightarrow News media discussion and videos - \rightarrow HOMEWORK: Watch, read, or listen to the news and be ready to discuss - Day Two EXERCISE/QUIZ ON MEDIA - Thur.
-10/5 \rightarrow GROUP then CLASS DISCUSSION - \rightarrow News media discussion & Associated Press HANDOUT - \rightarrow DOCUMENTATION: MORE on MLA citation - → RESEARCH/WRITING HOMEWORK: Keep working on your News Media Journal, which will be due at the end of WEEK EIGHT.
+2/20 $\rightarrow$ GROUP then CLASS DISCUSSION - $\rightarrow$ Media Journal TIPS handout, criteria, and student sample paper - $\rightarrow$ News media discussion and videos - $\rightarrow$ HOMEWORK: Watch, read, or listen to the news and be ready to discuss - Day Two EXERCISE/QUIZ ON MEDIA - Thur.
+2/22 → GROUP then CLASS DISCUSSION - $\rightarrow$ News media discussion & Associated Press HANDOUT - $\rightarrow$ DOCUMENTATION: MORE on MLA citation - → RESEARCH/WRITING HOMEWORK: Keep working on your News Media Journal, which will be due at the end of WEEK EIGHT.
 Bring complete info and a starting draft for one entry in your media journal.
-Also, refer to the MLA cite guide in your textbook (400-407), and try to cite the source on your own Works Cited page... - → READING HOMEWORK: Norberg (NWR 173-176), Ceaser (NWR 140-144), and Ehrenreich and Fuentes (NWR 145-153) PLUS: Paraphrasing/Quoting/Citing exercise (due next class)
+Also, refer to the MLA cite guide, and try to cite the source on your own Works Cited page... - → READING HOMEWORK: Norberg (NWR 173-176), Ceaser (NWR 140-144), and Ehrenreich and Fuentes (NWR 145-153) PLUS: Paraphrasing/Quoting/Citing exercise (due next class)